ovainola/ovainola.github.com/_posts/2017-14-5-Neural_networks_categorization_problem.md

     return L, dL
 ```

-## Model
+## Fitting the model

 In the model I'm not going to use $$b$$ vector separately, as presented in the equations.
-Instead I'm going to just add one column to the theta matrix and ones to the initial X input matrix.
+Instead I'm going to just add one column to the $$\theta$$ matrix and ones to the initial X input matrix.

 ```python